jadybea/cleaning_data_assaignment/README.md

 # cleaning_data_assaignment
 ## Course project of the Getting and Cleaning Data Course of the Johns Hopkins Bloomberg School of Public Health on Coursera

-This assaignment requires the cleaning of the dataset found at
+This assaignment requires the cleaning of the data set found at
 * "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip".

 The following information about the dataset was provided by the authors: